fakedrtom/SVAFotate/README.md

 names, and their order placement to be present in the BED file.
 If a different BED file is used or additional data is added to the provided BED, please ensure that it follows the same ordering and column information as found in `SVAFotate_core_SV_popAFs.GRCh38.bed.gz`.
-Please note that all columns do need to be populated with actual data and where data is unavailable an 'NA' is recommended.
+Please note that all columns do *not* need to be populated with actual data and where data is unavailable an 'NA' is recommended.
 As a minimum, it is necessary that any other BED file used or other data added to this provided BED file include: CHROM, START, END, SVLEN, SVTYPE, SOURCE, SV_ID, and AF.